 According to the American Dental Association (ADA), you should receive come in for dental exams and professional cleanings once every 6 months.
-Dr. Schiffer is able to clean your teeth in ways you can’t at home, and during the exam he’ll look at your teeth, gums, tongue, and oral tissues.
-Older patients may need to have an oral cancer screening.
+Dr. Schiffer is able to clean your teeth in ways you can't at home, and during the exam he'll look at your teeth, gums, tongue, and oral tissues.

 Taking care of your teeth is important, but the health of your gum tissues matters just as much.
 Periodontal disease occurs when the gum tissues become infected, followed by the connective ligaments and eventually the alveolar bone.
 This disease is the leading cause of tooth loss in America.

 Periodontal disease is identified by inflamed, red gums that bleed easily when you brush and floss.
 Fortunately, this condition is easily prevented and treated if we catch it in its early stages.
 One of the procedures used to help the gums recover is scaling and root planing.
 In this treatment, Dr. Schiffer will scale all the plaque, tartar, and bacterial toxins from teeth and roots, then smooth out the rough surfaces of the roots.

 Learn more about scaling and root planing.

 Fluoride is a mineral that naturally occurs in many of the foods and beverages we consume.
 It is also highly effective at fighting tooth decay.
 The processes of demineralization and remineralization cause our teeth to lose minerals with each passing day.
 If demineralization exceeds the effects of remineralization, your teeth will experience tooth decay.